BaconQ/team-21-backend/README.md

 - water: Pet's thirst level
 - energy: Pet's energy level
 - happiness: Pet's mood
-- health: Pet's overall health

 The LLM will automatically adjust these values based on interactions, with changes ranging from -20 to +20 per interaction.
+Multiple attributes can be affected by a single interaction, making the pet's responses more realistic and dynamic.

 ## For Frontend Developers

 - All endpoints return JSON responses
 - The `/interact` endpoint accepts POST requests with a JSON body containing a `prompt` field
 - Status changes are automatically calculated and returned with each interaction
+- Each interaction can affect multiple attributes simultaneously
 - Error responses include appropriate HTTP status codes and error messages
 - CORS is enabled by default for frontend integration